Massive quantum systems as interfaces of quantum mechanics and gravity

-Beyond squeezing, entanglement plays a crucial role for sensing and is a crucial ingredient for achieving a sensitivity that scales with the Heisenberg limit~\cite{zhuang2018distributed}.
-Most importantly, by performing measurements with $N$ entnagled sensors, we may go beyond the $1/\sqrt{N}$ scaling achieved with independent probes and possibly obtain a scaling with $1/N$.
+Beyond squeezing, entanglement plays a crucial role in sensing and is a key ingredient for achieving a sensitivity that scales with the Heisenberg limit~\cite{zhuang2018distributed}.
+Most importantly, by performing measurements with $N$ entangled sensors, we may go beyond the $1/\sqrt{N}$ scaling achieved with independent probes and possibly obtain a scaling with $1/N$.
 EPR-entangled states have, for example, been proposed for use in LIGO~\cite{ma2017proposal}.
-In~\cite{brady2022entanglement} the use of an array of mechanical sensors conected by entangled light was proposed, with applications for dark-matter searches (see Sec.~\ref{sec:equivalence:principle}).
-However, it has been shown that sensor with multicarrier optical modes do not outperform their single-mode counterparts~\cite{branford2018fundamental}.
-It has been experimentally demonstrated that using two optically entangled mechanical membranes leads to a 40\% improvement in the shot-noise dominant regime~\cite{xia2023entanglement} and allowed a scaling better than $1/\sqrt{N}$.
+In~\cite{brady2022entanglement}, the use of an array of mechanical sensors connected by entangled light was proposed, with applications for dark-matter searches (see Sec.~\ref{sec:equivalence:principle}).
+However, it has been shown that sensors with multicarrier optical modes do not outperform their single-mode counterparts~\cite{branford2018fundamental}.
+It has been experimentally demonstrated that using two optically entangled mechanical membranes leads to a 40\% improvement in the shot-noise dominant regime~\cite{xia2023entanglement} and allows a scaling better than $1/\sqrt{N}$.

-Another method for improving the precision of quantum sensor involves noise mitigation and engineering the surrounding noise bath.
+Another method for improving the precision of quantum sensors involves noise mitigation and engineering the surrounding noise bath.
 A structured non-Markovian environment was found to amplify the susceptibility for weak-force sensing with an optomechanical sensor~\cite{zhang2017optomechanical}.
-More broadly, the use of quantum error correction techniques have been proposed for quantum metrology~\cite{dur2014improved, kessler2014quantum}, even to the extent that the Heisenberg limit can be achieved~\cite{zhou2018achieving}.
+More broadly, the use of quantum error correction techniques has been proposed for quantum metrology~\cite{dur2014improved, kessler2014quantum}, even to the extent that the Heisenberg limit can be achieved~\cite{zhou2018achieving}.